-A typical combat encounter is a dash between two sides, a flurry of punches, feints, deflections, energy blasts, and melee combat.
+A typical Combat Encounter is a clash between two sides; a flurry of punches, feints, deflections, energy blasts, and melee combat.
 The DBU RPG organizes the chaos of combat into a cycle of rounds and turns.
 To make combat manageable, combatants take turns.
-Combatants consisted of both player-controlled characters (PC) and characters controlled (NPC) by the ARC.
+Combatants consist of both player-controlled characters (PC) and characters controlled by the ARC (NPC).
 During a round, each combatant takes a turn in battle.
-The order of turns is determined at the beginning of a combat encounter when combatants roll initiative.
-Once all combatants have taken a turn the round ends, combat continues to another round until one side is overcome.
+The order of turns is determined at the beginning of a Combat Encounter when combatants roll Initiative.
+Once all combatants have taken a turn, the round ends, and combat continues to another round until one side is overcome.

 |1.
 Establishing Positions.
 The Architect and players decide and determine where the combatants involved in the encounter are positioned at the start of the battle.|